Manor Church and Community Project (MCCP)

 Founded in 2013, as a charitable incorporated organisation (CIO), The Manor Church and Community Project is an exciting local church initiative and Local Ecumenical Partnership, supported by the Anglican, Methodist and United Reformed Churches.

-- be a Christian presence within the Manor and Castle Ward.
+- to be a Christian presence within the Manor and Castle Ward.

 We run the Temple Park Centre (incorporating the William Temple Church) through a lease from the Sheffield Manor Parish.

 We work with many local partners based on in the Manor and Castle Ward, including our primary partners: Manor After School Kids Klub (MASKK), Manor Community Childcare Centre (MCCC) and Manor and Castle Development Trust (MCDT).